Christian heritage -

 It is a friendly village and, although the number of people who regularly attend St Bartholomew’s is not large, people are generally very supportive of the church.

-Many regularly volunteer to tidy the churchyard, lock and unlock the church, and assist with fund-raising events such as the annual cricket match and the Patronal Festival exhibition.
-The church has also hosted concerts by local groups, like the Cantabile choir from the Wensleydale School.
+Many regularly volunteer to tidy the churchyard, lock and unlock the church, and assist with fund-raising events such as the Patronal Festival exhibition.

 Patronal Festival -

-The Patronal Festival weekend is held on that closest to August 24th.
+If the pandemic lockdown is eased the Patronal Festival weekend will be held on that closest to August 24th.
 On the Saturday there are refreshments and an exhibition in the church at the same time as the Cottage Show in the village hall.
 The village feast (fair) and the annual fell race are held at the playing field on the Sunday.
 (The Brownlee brothers dominated the junior fell race for several years in the early 1990s.)

 A friendly, welcoming church -